 Workshop Theme & Topics of Interest

-Moreover, robots have been shown to be effective tools for studying social and physical interactions in groups, providing valuable insights into how human group dynamics can be modeled, enhanced, and ultimately predicted (e.g., Leite et al., 2012; Alves-Oliveira et al., 2019; Strohkorb Sebo et al., 2018).
-The study of group dynamics in HRI entails inherent challenges from both a technical (e.g., tracking multiple users simultaneously) and a theoretical point of view (e.g., modeling multiple agents whose behavior dynamically influences each other during decision making tasks).
+As collaborative and assistive robots are increasingly integrated in settings like workplaces, schools, and care facilities, it is crucial to ensure their behavior aligns with the complex dynamics of multiparty contexts (Belpaeme et al., 2018; Schneiders et al., 2022; Sebo et al., 2020).
+Robots have already been shown to be effective tools for studying group interactions socially and physically, offering insights into modeling, enhancing, and predicting human group dynamics (e.g., Leite et al., 2012; Alves-Oliveira et al., 2019; Strohkorb Sebo et al., 2018).
+However, studying group dynamics in HRI entails challenges from both a technical (e.g., tracking multiple users simultaneously) and a theoretical point of view (e.g., modeling agents with reciprocal influence during decision-making tasks).

 Topics of interests include but are not limited to:

-- Understanding group dynamics through the use of social robots.
+- Understanding group dynamics using robots.

 - Promoting natural communication, mutual understanding and trust in human-robot mixed groups.